uswds/uswds/CONTRIBUTING.md

 **Ask**

-*Describe the desired behavior and what would deem this issue,bug, or feature complete.*
+*Describe the desired behavior and what would deem this issue, bug, or feature complete.*

 **To Do**
 - [ ] Steps